-Effective September 2016, the Company established a primary credit facility (the "Credit Agreement") with total credit facilities of up to \$250,000, comprised of a commercial advance line in the amount of \$250,000, bearing interest at the prime rate plus one-half of one percent (0.50%) During the year, the maturity date was extended to March 15, 2020.
-The Credit Agreement is secured by all the accounts, inventory, equipment, and general intangibles of the Company and guaranteed by a related party (Note 5).
-Subsequent to year end, the bank called the line of credit and related party repaid the \$250,000 on the Company's behalf and per the guarantee agreement.
+Effective September 2016, the Company established a primary credit facility (the "Credit Agreement") with total credit facilities of up to \$250,000, comprised of a commercial advance line in the amount of \$250,000, bearing interest at the prime rate plus one-half of one percent (0.50%).
+The Credit Agreement was secured by all the accounts, inventory, equipment, and general intangibles of the Company and guaranteed by a related party (Note 5).
+During fiscal 2021, the bank called the line of credit and the related party repaid the \$250,000 on the Company's behalf.